ViyathAraliya/MeetMyDoctor/README.md

 + generalSlotDuration : general time taken by the doctor to examine one person.

-### 2. General clinic hours details
+### 2. Clinic session details
 This collection stores the clinic details of doctors.

 + **id** : ObjectId
 + doctorId : doctor's id from the **doctors** collection.
-+ roomNumber
-+ clinicHours
++ clinicSlotDuration : General time per patient by this doctor.
-+ maxPatients: maximum number patients per clinic session
++ maxPatients: maximum number patients per clinic session.

 ### 3. Clinic Sessions
 + **id** : ObjectId